The Accidentals: 2019–2020: Audiotree Live, the Live album, and livestreaming

 On January 3, 2019, the band debuted their December 2018 Audiotree session as a digital release.
 They also released a live EP titled The Accidentals on Audiotree Live featuring the songs performed during their session.
 It includes a live rendition of "Heavy Flag" alongside four previously unreleased songs.

 On January 22, 2019, the band's gear trailer, containing $70,000 worth of equipment, was stolen from a hotel parking lot in Tucson, Arizona.
 The trailer was later found, empty, on the edge of the desert.
 More than 550 fans raised over $40,000 within eight days after the theft to help replace the stolen equipment.
 The band said that immediately after the theft they wondered whether it would be the end of their band, but then were amazed by "the sheer amount of people coming out of the woodwork and helping us get by and get back on our feet".

 The band released a new live album, Live, on April 28, 2019.
 Live combines new songs with cover versions of "Clementine" by Sarah Jaffe, "Where Is My Mind?" by the Pixies, and "Gold Lion" by the Yeah Yeah Yeahs.
 PopMatters named the album among the best folk albums of 2019, noting that the band had "mastered the art of producing a rocking stage presence that is utterly palpable here".

 The Accidentals made their first overseas tour in May 2019, playing shows in Ireland and the United Kingdom.
-In June, DJ Swivel released a remix of the song "Euphoria" by Jungkook of BTS, with string tracks by Buist and Larson, and the song reached 23 million plays on SoundCloud and 29 million plays on YouTube by October 2021.
+In June, DJ Swivel released a remix of the song "Euphoria" by Jungkook of BTS, with string tracks by Buist and Larson; the song reached 23 million plays on SoundCloud and 29 million plays on YouTube by October 2021.

 In November 2019, the band compiled and contributed to the compilation album Michigan Music to support singer-songwriter Ralston Bowles, whose wife was diagnosed with cancer and who had introduced the band to rapper Rick Chyme, the band's collaborator on Parking Lot.
 On Christmas Day, New West Records released a cover version of The Beatles' song "Across the Universe" performed by the Accidentals with Lily & Madeleine.
 The Accidentals had previously performed a version of the same song with Jenny Conlee in 2016.